polzerdo55862/dp-blog/_posts/2022-01-05-baysian-hyperparameter-optimization.md

   </figcaption>
 </figure>

-The aim is thus to find the hyperparameter settings for which the resulting regression model shows the best possible representation of the data set at hand
+The aim is thus to find the hyperparameter settings for which the resulting regression model shows the best possible representation of the data set at hand.
-(the loss compared to the test data set becomes minimal).

-### Build a first Support Vector Regression model
+### Support Vector Regression - How it works

-In order to be able to understand the following hyperparameter optimisation steps, I will briefly describe the Support Vector Regression, how it works and the associated hyperparameters.
+In order to be able to understand the following hyperparameter optimization steps, I will briefly describe the Support Vector Regression, how it works and the associated hyperparameters.
 If you are familiar with the
 Support Vector Regression feel free to skip the following section.

 The $$P_{xi}$$ functionality of the Support Vector Regression (SVR) is based on the Support Vector Machine (SVM).
-Basically we are looking for the linear function:
+Basically, we are looking for the linear function:

 $$f(x)=\langle w, x \rangle + b$$